Advisors – East Broad Campus:

 1. Complete the application procedure for admission to GSCC;

-2. Complete and submit the Realtime Reporting application form to the Realtime Reporting Department;
+2. Complete and submit the Realtime Reporting application form to the Court Reporting Department;

-3. Submit official transcripts of all high school and college work both to the Office of Admissions and to the Realtime Reporting Department; Click Here for Transcript Request Form PDF
+3. Submit official transcripts of all high school and college work both to the Office of Admissions and to the Court Reporting Department; Click Here for Transcript Request Form PDF

 4. Submit a résumé of work experience, activities, and honors to the Realtime Reporting Department, if any;

-5. Complete the ACT COMPASS placement test in the GSCC Testing Center and have the results sent to the Realtime Reporting Department; and
+5. Complete the ACCUPLACER placement test in the GSCC Testing Center and have the results sent to the Realtime Reporting Department; and

 6. Complete the above requirements no later than July 1.